Forms of land records

 If you cannot attend, you can arrange to have an agent view the original on your behalf – see Other land record providers for information about land professionals who can act for you.

-For records held by Archives New Zealand, use Archway to arrange an appointment.
+For records held by Archives New Zealand, use the Collections search to arrange an appointment.

 Professional search assistance is also available.
 See ‘Other record providers’ for information about professionals who specialise in researching property information.